daniel-zahariev/json2php/README.md

   * Fixing the bug with the object section

 #### 0.0.2
-  * Adding the package.json to Git repository, also package dependancy
+  * Adding the package.json to Git repository, also package dependency
   * Changes into the file structure
   * Adding CoffeeScript source ( Not finished yet )
   * Adding Cakefile and task `test`